currentxchange/purple-explainer/Everstones.md

 # Now, you can finally [Buy an Everstone 🟦 💸](https://nfthive.io/market?collection=currentxchng&name=Everstone)
 > Also available on [Simple Market](https://wax.simplemarket.io/products?authors=currentxchng)

-When you own an Everstone NFT, you get the choice to automatically Up chosen content every day or take a set reward in BLUX everyday. *Switching reward type will pause payment by 1 day.*
+When you own an Everstone NFT, you get the choice to automatically Blu Up chosen content every day or receive a set reward in BLUX everyday. *Switching reward type may pause payment by 1 day.*

 > Currently, only direct BLUX payments are available.